List of The Sopranos characters: Eugene Pontecorvo

-Eugene Pontecorvo is played by Robert Funaro.
+Eugene Pontecorvo is portrayed by Robert Funaro.
 Eugene was a made man in the Aprile Crew.
 Hesh Rabkin mentions to Soprano family members that Eugene's father committed suicide by inert gas asphyxiation in his vehicle at the age of 52.
 It is implied he is from North Bergen, New Jersey.
 Eugene was introduced on the show as an associate in the Soprano crime family in the episode "Proshai, Livushka".
 Eugene subsequently becomes a made man in the following episode "Fortunate Son" along with Christopher Moltisanti.

-In season six's premiere episode "Members Only", Eugene inherited $2 million from his deceased aunt.
-He begins developing serious stress with his home life due to his wife pushing him to talk Tony into their retiring to Fort Myers, Florida.
-When Eugene discusses this with Tony, he says he would think about it, but he states Eugene took an oath indicating that it is unlikely he would approve.
-He attempts to bribe Tony with David Yurman watches for Tony, Carmela, Meadow and A.J.
+In Season 6's premiere episode "Members Only", Eugene inherited $2 million from his deceased aunt.
+He begins developing serious stress with his home life due to his wife pushing him to talk Tony into allowing them to retire to Fort Myers, Florida.
+When Eugene discusses this with Tony, Tony says he would think about it, but he states that Eugene took an oath, indicating that it is unlikely he will approve.
+Eugene attempts to bribe Tony with David Yurman watches for Tony, Carmela, Meadow and A.J.
 He again tries to coax Tony by handing him over a share of the inheritance.

 Christopher Moltisanti assigns Eugene the task of killing Teddy Spirodakis in Boston who owed Christopher money and failed to pay him.
 Eugene is reluctant but must follow Christopher's order due to his rank of capo.
 Chris assures Eugene that he will put in a good word for him to Tony as a favor for doing the hit.
 Eugene drives to Boston and finds Teddy eating dinner at a fast-food restaurant and shoots him repeatedly in the head.
 Eugene then walks out calmly.

 It is revealed Eugene has been an informant and cooperating witness for the FBI, though it is unclear for how long.
-After Ray Curto dies of a massive stroke while giving potentially damaging information to Agent Robyn Sanseverino about Tony discussing a murder, the FBI informs Eugene they also refuse his notion to move to Florida, as they need him as a material witness in New Jersey to help build a case against Tony in the wake of Curto's death.
+After Ray Curto dies of a massive stroke while giving potentially damaging information to Agent Robyn Sanseverino about Tony discussing a murder, the FBI informs Eugene they also refuse to allow him to move to Florida, as they need him as a material witness in New Jersey to help build a case against Tony in the wake of Curto's death.
 Silvio informs Eugene that Tony denied his request to move to Florida.
-With Tony and the FBI both hindering his family's chance to escape the mafia life, coupled with his stress at home and seeing it as the only way to allow his family to move to Florida, Eugene hangs himself in his basement.
+With Tony and the FBI both hindering his family's chance to escape the mafia life, coupled with his stress at home and seeing it as the only way to allow his family to gain his inheritance and to move to Florida, Eugene hangs himself in his basement.
+Various characters give their opinion on his suicide but the nature of his death is never brought to Tony.